terichudejova/source-app/README.md

 **Local API:** This section demonstrates the use of both fetch and axios with GET, POST, PATCH, and DELETE methods.
 In addition to fetching and displaying blog posts, you can add a new post, edit it, or delete it directly through the UI (port 3500, data/db.json file).<br/>
 **Status Management:** An example of passing state between React components – the state changed in component C is updated in components A and B as well.<br/>

+**!!!!** Although there's a GitHub Page connected to this project, the registration form and local API won't work directly from the GH Page.
+You'll need to run it locally and start the servers on the mentioned ports (3500 and 4000) to test those features.